TheVisualHub/VisualFactory/README.md

 ---
 ## ⚖️ ETHICAL USE POLICY

-_All scripts, llustrative materials, and tools provided here are strictly for **educational & academic use only**._
+_All scripts, illustrative materials, and tools provided here are strictly for **educational,non-commercial & academic use only**._
 Please use them responsibly and uphold the highest standards of scientific integrity and ethics.
+This repository relies on UCSF ChimeraX, which is licensed under the [UCSF ChimeraX License](https://www.rbvi.ucsf.edu/chimerax/docs/license.html)
+Users must comply with ChimeraX’s license terms when using this software.

 ---